vicharak-in/vicharak-docs/INSTALLATION-linux.md

 ---

-After successfully following the setup you have proper environment setup to build vaaman-doc.
+After successfully following the setup you have proper environment setup to build vicharak-docs.

 Follow the [Editing Guide](./EDITING.md) for more information.